Redwood Parks Conservancy (RPC) is a non-profit cooperating association established to foster understanding, enjoyment, and stewar

 The visitor center has a wide array of books covering everything from local trails, flora and fauna, and local history.

-Below is a nice video of the Brown Creek Trail.
+Also, there is a nice video of the Brown Creek Trail.